At the Commission on the Status of Women: Snapshots of the Right

 by Susan Roylance, who wrote Mothers and Fathers Defending Marriage

-and Family in the Halls of the U.N., a well known and regarded book
+and Family in the Halls of the U.N.

 in pro-family circles.
 UFI promotes the "natural family" which